-Various clubs and activities open to all students are managed by the Student Life Office.
+The Student Life Office manages various clubs and activities open to all students.
 Each club has a separate advisor who oversees its function.
 Clubs help sponsor many activities each semester, provide a forum for the development of student leaderships skills, and present opportunities to form relationships with other students.
 Student clubs are also fantastic ways to build professional development to ensure you stand out in the workforce.
-There are several clubs on campus - both academic and social, and if Trocaire doesn't have a club you're interested in, it's very easy to start one.
+There are several clubs on campus - both academic and social, and if Trocaire does not have a club you are interested in, it is very easy to start one.
 Connect with Student Life to learn more.